Mohamed Salah: 2022–2023: Contract extension and European records

-On 7 January 2023, Salah surpassed Kenny Dalglish for sixth place on the club's all-time top scorers’ list, taking his tally for the Reds to 173 from 280 matches, when he scored the second goal in a 2–2 FA Cup draw against Wolverhampton Wanderers at Anfield.
-On 21 February 2023, Salah became Liverpool's top goalscorer in European competitions after scoring the second goal of the UEFA Champions League match against Real Madrid in the first leg of the Round of 16.
-Moroever, on 5 March 2023, Salah scored two goals, delivered two assists against Manchester United in an historic 7–0 win and became Liverpool's all-time top scorer in the Premier League with 129 goals, overcoming Robbie Fowler's tally of 128.
-Salah also became the first Liverpool player to score against Manchester United in five consecutive games..
-With his first goal against Manchester United, Salah became the highest scoring Egyptian ever with 303 career goals, surpassing Hossam Hassan who had scored 302 goals for club & country in all competitions between 1985 and 2007.
+On 7 January 2023, Salah surpassed Kenny Dalglish for sixth place on the club's all-time top scorers' list, taking his tally for the club to 173 in 280 matches, when he scored the second goal in a 2–2 home draw against Wolverhampton Wanderers in the FA Cup.
+On 21 February, Salah became Liverpool's top goalscorer in European competitions after scoring the second goal in the Champions League match against Real Madrid in the first leg of the round of sixteen.
+Despite being defeated by Real Madrid in both legs of the round of sixteen and not advancing further in the competition, Salah finished the 2022–23 Champions League as the second-highest goalscorer in the competition, behind only Erling Haaland.
+Moreover, on 5 March, Salah scored two goals and delivered two assists against Manchester United in a 7–0 win and became Liverpool's top scorer in the Premier League with 129 goals, overtaking Robbie Fowler's tally of 128.
+Salah also became the first Liverpool player to score against Manchester United in five consecutive games.
+With his first goal against United, Salah became the highest scoring Egyptian ever with 303 career goals, surpassing Hossam Hassan who had scored 302 goals for club and country in all competitions between 1985 and 2007.
+On 6 May, Salah became the first player in Liverpool history to score in nine successive games at Anfield with his 100th goal at the stadium.
+On 15 May, Salah completed his first-ever hat-trick of assists in a Premier League match in 3–0 away win against Leicester City.
+At the end of the 2022–23 season, Liverpool narrowly missed out on Champions League qualification, with Salah describing himself as "totally devastated".
+Despite this, Salah was widely praised as one of the best performers in the Premier League that season.